Swaagie/npm-probe/README.md

 git clone git@github.com:Moveo/npm-probe.git
 ```

-If you like to design a custom probe, not that the following methods should be
+If you like to design a custom probe, note that the following methods should be
-available on the Constructor and API of the probe.
+available on the API of the probe.
 The parameters will be provided
 from the main `Collector` instance.
 In addition to that [fusing] is available to
 create read-only properties on the probe.